 Work began on the construction of Norwich Cathedral in 1096 and was completed in 1145.
 It is a magnificent building, regarded – its guidebook informs me – as one of the finest examples of Romanesque architecture in Europe.
 The monastic cloisters are the second largest in England, exceeded only by those at Salisbury Cathedral.
 Its cathedral close – that is, the area immediately around a cathedral comprising various properties that belong to it – is England’s largest.

 Clerics and other Cathedral officers are housed or work in Norwich Cathedral’s close.
-And, as we are soon to learn, the close is also home to a cat who is famous the world over and even has his own Twitter feed!
+And, as we are soon to learn, the close is also home to a cat who is famous the world over.

 “Budge” the cathedral cat